jcllanu/solar-shadow-simulator/README.md

 ---

-## 🌐 Coordinate System and Geometry
+## 📐 Coordinate System and Geometry

 - 🌍 Earth's daily rotation is calculated around its **tilted axis**
 - ☀️ Sun’s position calculated using basic orbital dynamics
 - 🧭 Shadows projected on a local East-North plane
 - 🧮 Uses 3D spherical and cartesian coordinate transformations
+- 🌐 Includes GeoGebra 3D demo of the model

 ---